 To use a losing variation as a regular page, you’ll need to duplicate it—as anyone who visits the original page would be directed to your test’s winning variation.

 It’s not possible to re-use variations in future tests.
 That said, you can delete your split test and the control as well as all variation pages will become standalone pages on your landing pages dashboard.
 You could then utilize a variation in a new test.

 Upon deleting your split test, you’ll lose access to its analytics data, but you’ll free up all of its variations (including the control) so you can use them in other tests.
 Here’s how:

-- Navigate to the Lead Pages tab in your account, then click the Actionsmore menu for your split test and select Delete.
+- Navigate to the Landing Pages tab in your account, then click the Actionsmore menu for your split test and select Delete.

 - Review the popup warning, then click Delete to confirm.